zoevanderzee/interlincRender/replit.md

 **CONTRACTOR ASSIGNMENT ISSUES RESOLVED (August 18, 2025)**: Fixed critical data validation bug in work request creation where budget values were sent as strings instead of numbers, causing "Invalid work request data" errors.
 Implemented proper parseFloat() conversion for budgetMin/budgetMax fields.
 Also resolved authentication session separation between development and production environments.

+**BUSINESS_WORKERS JOIN TABLE IMPLEMENTED (August 18, 2025)**: Successfully implemented the business_workers join table as the central contractor roster system.
+This table establishes the proper relationship between businesses and contractors, preventing "invalid work request data" errors by ensuring only contractors in a business's roster can be assigned to projects.
+The workflow now works correctly: businesses connect with profile codes → contractors added to business_workers table → contractors assigned to projects using businessWorkerId.
+All database schema issues resolved and full workflow tested successfully.

 # User Preferences

 Preferred communication style: Simple, everyday language.